Get involved in Woodlands

 By joining one of the existing woodland groups in the National Forest, you’ll be contributing to making a sustainable forest for everyone to enjoy.
 We aim to provide our groups with all the skills they need to maintain and care for their part of the Forest, offering training, resources and advice when needed.
 You’ll be joining a team of like-minded people and there are many ways to reap the rewards.

-For a full list of volunteer groups and opportunities to volunteer in our Forest, please visit our volunteering page.
+There are lots of community groups across the National Forest who are involved in caring for and managing their local woodland.
+For a list of opportunities to volunteer in our Forest, download the document below.
 Every volunteer plays an active role in creating and maintaining our Forest, so that it can be enjoyed by all.

 Start your own woodland group